 Orchestral concerts are supported by the Jack Wolgin Curtis Orchestral Concerts Endowment Fund.

-Guest conductor appearances for each Curtis Symphony Orchestra performance are made possible by the Gustave and Rita Hauser Chair.
+Guest conductor appearances for each Curtis Symphony Orchestra performance are made possible by the Rita E. and Gustave M. Hauser Chair in Conducting Studies..